xavdid/will-it-play/README.md

-# will-it-play (on a PS4)
+# will-it-play (on a PS5/4)

 I was tired of having local home video files not play on my **Playstation 4**.
 Now at least I'll know that's the case before I get all the way to the console w/ a flash drive.
+This is also compatible with **Playstation 5**.

 ![npm](https://img.shields.io/npm/v/will-it-play)